Belgium

 • Christmas Day (December 25)

-The employee onboarding process can be completed within three business days following Statement of Work signature, pending submission of all required employee information and documentation.
+Specifically, the employee onboarding process for your Employer of Record Belgium arrangement can be completed within three business days following Statement of Work signature, pending submission of all required employee information and documentation.

-Employment contracts in Belgium must always be in writing and must clearly specify the type of employment arrangement, trial period provisions (if applicable), restrictive covenants, and notice requirements.
+In Belgium, employment contracts must always be in writing and must clearly specify the type of employment arrangement, trial period provisions (if applicable), restrictive covenants, and notice requirements.

-Specific regulations govern the language used for employment contracts due to Belgium's linguistic diversity across different regions.
+Furthermore, specific regulations govern the language of employment contracts due to Belgium's linguistic diversity.

 Probationary Period